Unjoyous? Is that a word?

 Another Nebula and Hugo nominee, and strongly recommended by a friend.
 Necromancers in space is the pitch, but it’s really what it does with it that’s special.
 I had not predicted the first book to essentially be a closed room murder mystery that reminded me of Danganronpa of all things, yet told through an exceptionally sharp character of Gideon who is phenomenally entertaining.
 Each other character introduced is spectacular and larger than life and a great evolution of the relationship between Gideon and Harrow over the story.

-The second book was a lot harder to get into, because of some spoiler-y things which causes it to be a very different story told in a very different way.
-And at first I was put off by this and struggled to get through it.
+very different way.
+And at first I was put off by this and struggled to get

-I still don’t think it works as well as Gideon on the whole, but the ending does really pull the entire story together in a way I had not expected and does feel rewarding and fulfilling.
+but the ending does really pull the entire story together in a way I had

 The Good Place - Michael Schur - TV Series